dikshaaa11/Project-Exhibition-Portal-/README.md

 ## Features

 ### For Students
-- Browse approved academic projects posted by faculty.
+- Browse **approved** academic projects posted by faculty.
 - Apply to a maximum of 3 projects.
 - View real-time status of applications (Pending, Selected, Rejected).
 - Secure login with mandatory password change on first use.

 ### For Faculty
 - **Propose Projects:** Create and submit project proposals with a 500-word limit abstract for peer review.
 - **Peer Review System:** Review project proposals from colleagues in the same research area.
+A project is only approved if all 5 assigned reviewers approve it.
+- **Detailed Feedback:** View the specific decision (Approved/Rejected) and comments from each of the 5 reviewers for your proposed projects.
-- **Manage Applications:** Review student applications and select candidates for your projects.
+- **Manage Applications:** Review student applications and select candidates for your approved projects.
 - **Fair Workload:** The system ensures an equal distribution of review tasks among faculty, with a limit of 7 pending reviews per person.
-- **Constructive Feedback:** Provide detailed feedback (up to 500 words) when a project proposal is rejected.

 ### For Admin
-- **User Management:** Create and manage student and faculty accounts.
+- **User Management:** Create and manage student and faculty accounts with specific ID formats.
 - **Account Control:** Securely delete or reset user accounts, clearing all associated data (projects, applications).
 - **Automated Passwords:** The system generates secure, predictable default passwords for new users.
 - **Data Privacy:** Admins manage accounts but have no access to academic content like project details or student applications.